First of all, what is the point of a media business plan?

 Each given objective corresponds to levers to activate – over digital media or not – and to monitor according to specific KPIKPIKey Performance Indicators (KPIs) refer to the main indicators that are used to assess the success of a given campaign, in line with the chosen strategy.
 The generated turnover and the number of pageviews are examples of KPIs.
 For relevant performance measurement, it is essential to limit the number of selected KPIs (up to a dozen).
 The challenge for advertisers is thus to assess which indicators are truly indispensable.Learn mores.

 ||OOH (Out of Home), Radio, Specialised press, TV, VOL (Video Online), Display, Special Operations

-Click-through rate, site visit volume, time spent on site, bouncebounceA bounce occurs when an internet user immediately leaves a website after having reached the page through which he entered.
-In this case, the website only counts one pageview, and the user’s visit is deemed as superficial.
+Click-through rate, site visit volume, time spent on site, bouncebounceA bounce occurs when an internet user immediately leaves a website after viewing the page through which he reached the website in question.
+In that case, the website only counts one pageview and the user’s visit is deemed superficial.
 Learn more rate, cost per visit

 |Very weak ROI (Return on investment, or turnover divided by advertising spending) is common with these levers, but this should not be used as a key indicator of performance.